MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/04/devtools-124.md

 <!-- ====================================================================== -->
-## Network tool's tab shows a warning icon when using overrides or throttling
+## Network tab shows a warning icon when using overrides or throttling

 <!-- Subtitle: Previously, this only worked in DevTools' legacy UI, but it's been fixed to work in the new UI now. -->